AndersDeath/diary2/000-current.md

 # 30 September - Saturday - Yerevan - Saint-Petersburg - 366 day of immigration

 So, I am sitting in the airport now.
 The boarding is quite soon and in several hours I will be in my home city.
-I
+I spent more time on immigration control.